chipwhisp/chipwhisp/README.md

 ALT : [@spiderman-noir](https://github.com/spiderman-noir)

-– Updating this soon when I'm able to. eyes emoji
+– updating this soon. eyes emoji

 – DNI pedophiles, zoophiles, racists, radqueers, homophobes, Trump/ICE supporters, TERFs, RCTA, the like.
 I'm also not quite fond of Vivziepop and Qwelver fans either.